duneanalytics/docs/docs/resources/sample-queries.md

 SELECT SUM(case when "from" = 0x0000000000000000000000000000000000000000 THEN (value/1e18) ELSE -(value/1e18) END)
 ```

-You can then verify the token supply on blockchain explorer!
+We can then verify the token supply on blockchain explorer!

 <a id="current-erc20-holder"></a>